The Journal of the Society for Ethics Across the Curriculum

 Elaine Englehardt and Michael Pritchard, Co-editors

 Teaching Ethics is dedicated to ethical issues across the curriculum with particular attention to pedagogical methodology and practice in both academic inquiry and professional practice.
 This peer-reviewed journal reflects the dynamic nature of ethical discourse in these areas with a commitment to open and neutral dialogue.
 Its editorial philosophy is centered on the belief that ethics is a dimension of academic inquiry rather than an isolated philosophical discipline.
 Its primary mission is to provide a forum for academic dialogue in ethics instruction across disciplines such as business, medicine, trades, technology, law, and other areas of liberal education.
-The journal is sponsored by the Society for Ethics Across the Curriculum.

 ALL ISSUES - Search and Free Previews

 Teaching Ethics is sponsored by the Society for Ethics Across the Curriculum and SEAC members receive the journal as a benefit of membership.
 It is also available to members of the American Association of Philosophy Teachers and the Philosophy Learning and Teaching Organization.

 · ISSN 1544-4031 (print) · Biannual · Print subscriptions and memberships available from SEAC ·

 · ISSN 2154-0551 (online) · Online access includes volume 1 (2001) to the present ·

 For more information contact us by phone 800-444-2419 or 434-220-3300, by fax 434-220-3301; or by e-mail email@example.com.